himynameiszim/request_text_app/README.md

 pip3 install -r requirements.txt
 ```

-After installing all dependencies, running backend with the command:
+After installing all dependencies, run this on another terminal window to run the application.
 ```[bash]
 python3 server.py
 ```